A matching decoder for bivariate bicycle codes: Results

-For these generalized toric codes, the performance of symatch improves dramatically as soon as we introduce BP as a pre-processing step to reweigh edges in the symmetry graphs, shown by the red curves in ~\cref{fig:codecappl}.
+For these codes with ${d_\Sigma} < d$, simplex-symatch has lower LERs and slightly improved scaling over basic symatch, but low-weight errors may still probabilistically fail all the simplex code consistency checks.
+The performance of symatch improves dramatically as soon as we introduce BP as a pre-processing step to reweigh edges in the symmetry graphs, shown by the red curves in ~\cref{fig:codecappl}.
 With the addition of several BP rounds to reweigh the edges of $\mathcal{G}_\Sigma$ based on the complete syndrome for matching, symatch is now competitive with other LDPC decoders for these BB codes.
 Interestingly, the improvement offered by simplex post-processing is largely washed out by the addition of BP at these physical error rates.

 We briefly comment on the utility of BP: As we have alluded to earlier, for general BB codes, individual matching subroutines can fail in the presence of low-weight errors, as these subroutines do not use all syndrome information.
 One can view simplex post-processing as an external patch for this issue, but without information-sharing between subroutines, the ``correct'' result is still selected out of individually unreliable options.
 In contrast to simplex-post-processing, BP allows complete syndrome information to be accessed by each subroutine, increasing their individual reliability.
 See App.~\ref{App:CorrSym} for further discussion on soft information.